almostengr/almostengrwebsite/web/docs/lightshow/faq.md

 ```

 That means the maximum total cost of the show per week is
-Christmas season would be $7.78 or $38.90 for the entire season.
+Christmas season (or 5 weeks) would be $7.78 or $38.90 for the entire season.

 Now given that the light show does not have all of the lights on at any given point during the show and
 the controller is not running at maximum capacity all of the time, the